StillNotWorking/LMS-helper-script/atc/README.md

 - ATC has only been tested with RPi-OS but should function on all Debian distros.
 If support for macOS or Windows is desired, the primary changes needed would involve replacing all calls to `systemctl` and remove the CPU speed control.

+### Changelog ###
+Versjon 1.0.0
+    Changes since first beta release include
+    - Fix: New atc.service file to ensure ATC (re)start after CamillaDSP
+    - Fix: Automatically reconnect to LMS now function when Lyrion server reboot or temporary goes off the network
+    - New: Automatically reconnect with CamillaDSP backend if connection is missing when sending amplitude value

 -----------------------------------------------

 <sup><a id="anchor1" href="#"></a>1</sup> For troubleshoting the program can be started manually with the `-v` argument for verbose output.
 Ensure that the service is stopped before manual execution, — like this: `sudo systemctl stop atc`